sssohrab/sparsifying_groups_imAmbiguation/README.md

 Can this system be attacked in a computationally efficient manner?
 This is a very interesting direction to consider for future research.
 In particular, one may ask the question how to use SGD and an image prior to guide the learning algorithm to solve the combinatorial guessing problem.

-## Logistics:
+## How to use this repo:

 Tested with PyTorch ``version = 1.4``.
 Also requires PIL to load images.
 To evaluate the reconstruction quality based on psnr and ssim, skimage library is used.
 For comparison with JPEG compression, the OpenCV library is used.

-``trainGround.ipynb`` is used to train and save the network.
+``trainGround.ipynb`` is a notebook  used to train and save the network.
 This is then invoked in ``noiseLab.ipynb``, where ambiguation noise is added and the quality of reconstruction is tested.
+A set of **pre-trained weights** for the CelebA database can be found [from this link](https://www.dropbox.com/s/m0gr7z4np28rb28/CelebA_filts40-40-40-40-40-10_scale1-2-1-2-1-2_codes20_dim512_k256_stmp1587121097.082492.pth?dl=0).

 ## Citation: